 This famous cake is actually very similar to the Chocolat Liegeois on page 119 of Patisserie Maison, in that it is constructed with layers of chocolate sponge and cream, but of course it has cherries added – preferably use the big syrupy Italian Amarena ones, if you can find them.

-You will need two two 35cm x 27cm x 2cm baking trays, a hand-held electric mixer or food mixer with a whisk attachment, and a 30cm-long terrine or bread tin.
+You will need: two 35cm x 27cm x 2cm baking trays, a hand-held electric mixer or food mixer with a whisk attachment, and a 30 cm-long terrine or bread tin.

 First, make the chocolate genoise sponge.

 Grease two 35cm x 27cm x 2cm baking trays with a little butter and then line them with baking paper.

 Pre-heat the oven to 180C / gas 4.